-4. How do I care for my hair during chemo?
+4. How do I care for my hair during chemotherapy?

 Be as gentle as possible on your hair.
 Avoid coloring, bleaching or perming your hair, which can weaken the strands.
 It’s best to avoid heat styling with hair dryers, curling or flat irons and hot rollers, as these can also damage your hair.
 Shampoo and condition regularly and air dry your hair as much as possible.

-5. Should I cut my hair short or shave it before chemo?
+5. Should I cut my hair short or shave it before chemotherapy?

 Deciding to cut or shave your hair before chemotherapy is a very personal decision.
 Many people feel that having shorter hair helps them with the transition to complete hair loss.
 Shorter hair not only looks fuller, it can be easier to manage than longer hair.
 In addition, cutting hair before it falls out can help people feel like they’re more in control.